Rapid self test for the qualitative detection of IgG and IgM antibodies against SARS-CoV-2 in human blood specimens

 Add 2 drops of the diluent and wait 10 minutes before reading the result.

-anti-Spike IgG levels are not present in the sample or they are present in very low concentrations, which are not detectable by the device.
+anti-Nucleocapsid IgG and IgM antibodies are not present in the sample or they are present in very low concentrations, which are not detectable by the device.

 IgG and/or IgM antibodies have been detected in the blood sample.
 It is recommended to contact a specialist for further information.